pavanvidem/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial_IT.md

 >
 {: .hands_on}

-Bene, siamo pronti a tracciare le cose!
+Bene, siamo pronti a visualizzare!

 > <hands-on-title>Disegna grafico a barre</hands-on-title>
 >